-Priority 2 determinand identification is part of the hazard identification water suppliers need to undertake when preparing or reviewing their PHRMPs.
-Thus, the frequency of identifying Priority 2 determinands for a water supply is determined by the frequency at which the water supplier chooses to review the PHRMP (which is no less frequently than five yearly).
+Determinand identification is part of the hazard identification water suppliers need to undertake when preparing or reviewing their WSPs.
+Thus, the frequency of identifying determinands for a water supply is determined by the frequency at which the water supplier chooses to review their WSP (which is no less frequently than five yearly).

-The water supplier's proposed sampling programme for identifying Priority 2 determinands is reviewed by the DWA, before the sampling programme is implemented.
+The water supplier's proposed sampling programme for identifying determinands is reviewed by the DWA, before the sampling programme is implemented.